nickk431/nickk431/README.md

 ###

-<h3 align="left">I'm a passionate software developer from Michigan with interests in various fields such as AI, game development, and cybersecurity.
-I love working on very creative and unique projects.</h3>
+<h3 align="left">I'm a dedicated software developer from Michigan with a strong interest in AI, game development, and cybersecurity.
+I enjoy working on unique and creative projects that challenge me to think outside the box.
+My goal is to build innovative and practical solutions that make a difference.</h3>

 ###